How To Put Yourself First And Let Yourself Be Happy

-Newsflash: All the best happiness tips in the world are worth nothing if you simply will not allow yourself to be happy.
+Newsflash: All the best happiness tips in the world are worth nothing unless you know how to let yourself be happy.

 It’s strange that so many people put themselves second and refuse to be happy.